kawaicheung/book-on-naming-things/manuscript/Part_Introduction.md

 # Introduction

+This is a book about how to name constructs in code better.
+It is _not_ a book about writing perfect, pristine code itself.
+In fact, most of the examples in this book involve code that is far less than perfect -- realistic code you've probably written yourself or inherited from others.

 ## Why does naming matter?

 If you've picked up this book already, I probably don't have to convince you why naming things well is a critical aspect of good software writing.
 But, you may need to convince your manager or other stakeholders who might not reap its immediate benefits.
 This section might not fully convince them either, but we can both say we tried our best.